Henrik's lessons from Fisker Automotive are shaping Fisker Inc.

-Henrik Fisker's making a slash again with a shiny new car called the EMotion.
+Henrik Fisker's making a splash again with a shiny new car called the EMotion.

 Naturally, the comparisons between his failed Fisker Automotive and the new Fisker Inc. are already being drawn, which leaves us wondering what's different this time around.